zelanko/sql-docs.it-it/docs/t-sql/data-types/nondeterministic-convert-date-literals.md

 E se si specifica **ymd**, non è possibile sapere con certezza quale potrebbe essere l'output.
 Il valore numerico '2018' è troppo grande per corrispondere a un giorno.
 <!--
-The preceding claim of "no guarantee" might be incorrect, in the minds of the SQL query engine Developer team??
+The preceding claim of "no guarantee" might be incorrect, in the minds of the SQL query engine Developer team?
 -->

 #### <a name="specific-countries"></a>Paesi specifici